What is the Full Form of LDR?

 How Does LDR Work?

 The LDR operates on the basis of the photoconductivity concept.
-When light falls on the surface of the LDR, the energy of the light is absorbed by it because the LDR is made of photoconductive material, and the electrons present in the valence band of the photoconductive material become excited and jump into the covalent band, increasing the conductivity of the LDR.
-This impact is caused by an increase in the amount of light that falls on the LDR’s surface.
+When light falls on the surface of the LDR, the energy of the light is absorbed by it because the LDR is made of photoconductive material.
+Thereafter, the electrons present in the valence band of the photoconductive material become excited and jump into the covalent band, hence increasing the conductivity of the LDR.
+Thus, this impact is caused by an increase in the amount of light that falls on the LDR’s surface.

-Also Read: What is the Full Form of IPC?
+Also Read: What is the full form of NCAER?

 Leave a Reply